Category: Community Service

 Phone: (860)278-3561

-(a) advise the Food Charity that you are an Old Guard member
+(b) Advise the Food Charity that you are an Old Guard member, and

-This is to help keep track of the total Old Guard impact in our community
+This helps us keep track of the total Old Guard impact in our communities.
+As always, only aggregate numbers are reported.
+Individual donation information is kept 100% confidential.